 Please note that this appears particularly important and problematic, since a system run at lambda=0 with the free energy turned ON should be identical to a system run with the free energy code turned off.
 That's how I have this set up, so it seems particularly concerning that it hangs with free energy turned on, but not with it off.

-#2 Updated by David Mobley over 3 years ago
+#2 Updated by David Mobley almost 4 years ago

 OK, so it looks like the issue is really two things, one of which is my fault:

 1) In resurrecting my test system, I had to set up the perturbation again, and I forgot to fill in the B state mass column in the atomtypes section, resulting in some B state masses which are zero, as you note

 2) There is apparently a difference in how missing B state masses are handled in 4.x and later as compared to 3.x, in that I can run this system at lambda = 0 even with zero B state masses in older GROMACS versions, but not under the new ones.
 Presumably when the lambda vector stuff was implemented for 4.6 this changed.